-Typically, the employment discrimination attorneys at the Ganong Law take cases on a contingency basis.
+Typically, the employment discrimination attorneys at the Ganong Law in Bakersfield, CA, take cases on a contingency basis.
 This means that you pay nothing until your case is resolved in your favor.

 There are deadlines — statutes of limitation – on all employment discrimination cases.